 the company they are responsible for fulfilling certain compliances like:

-a duty to file returns within thirty days from the day the shares are allotted.
+A very important function of a director is that they have to file annual company returns with the ROC.
+They have to do this within thirty days from the day the shares are allotted.

 notice about the first AGM meeting should be sent within eighteen months of

-case of a public company, the notice about statutory meeting should be conveyed
+- In the case of a public company, the notice about the statutory meeting should be conveyed within six months.

 LegalWiz.In - Making Compliances Easier